smartswap-org/smartswap/README.md

 ```
 Additional Steps

-1. Activate the smartswap environment and reload the shell configuration:
+- Activate the smartswap environment and reload the shell configuration:
 ```
 conda activate smartswap
 source ~/.bashrc
 ```

-2. Update Python (if you need on your machine):
+- Update Python (if you need on your machine):
 ```
 conda install python=3.13.0
 ```

+- If you have an issue with importation of libs when its run on TMUX and not on your local session, you need to set conda for sudo
+to run properly with the good environment, for instance in the start.sh:
+`sudo -u simon tmux new-session -d -s smartswap-qtb 'cd /home/simon/smartswap/qtb && which python && sh sh/qtb.sh'`

 Usage